What if I want to keep my faculty adviser who teaches in Global Affairs?

 When are the Core courses scheduled?

-Approaches to International Development (GLBL 225) is offered in the spring and Approaches to International Security (GLBL 275) is in the fall.
+Approaches to International Development (GLBL 225) is offered in the spring and Approaches to International Security (GLBL 275) is in the fall, for example.
 This is to give Global Affairs majors the option to complete GLBL 121 just prior to taking GLBL 225.

 Does Gateway to Global Affairs (GLBL 101/ INTS 101) count toward the major?

-Yes, Gateway to Global Affairs may count as an elective in either track.
+Yes, Gateway to Global Affairs may count as an elective.
 It is optional, and is not considered in admissions.

 If I am very interested in applying to the Global Affairs major, which classes would be best to take during my Freshman and Sophomore years so that I can best take advantage of the major if I am admitted?